stevehollx/digital-rock-expert/README.md

 # digital-rock-expert

 Use a list of songs and spotify URLs to play a song guessing game digitally.
+This is inspired by the board game Hitster, but uses a different song list (US Rock Billboard charts) and plays 100% digitally without any cards, so it offers a complete novel experience from what they sell as a physical board game.

 I use this to play with family, groups, and parties where we guess rock songs, since paid commercial versions of this game are focused on pop music.